 The Company has put in place a whistle-blowing policy in order to develop a culture of openness, accountability and integrity.
 The policy encourages employees and external parties to raise concerns, in confidence, about possible irregularities to Mr Lim Geok Peng, the Chairman of the AC.
 It aims to provide an avenue to employees and external parties to raise concerns and offer reassurance that they will be protected from reprisals or victimisation for whistle-blowing in good faith within the limits of the law.
 The audit committee must discuss such matter with the external auditor and, at appropriate times, report the matter to the board and to the sponsor.
 The sponsor should inform the Exchange where necessary.
+The Group has designated an independent function to investigate whistleblowing reports made in good faith and ensures that the identity of the whistleblower is kept confidential and the Group is committed to ensure protection of the whistleblower against detrimental or unfair treatment.
 There were no whistle-blowing matters reported during the financial year by any staff to indicate possible improprieties in matters of financial reporting, financial control, or any other matters.